 What if I become sick while I'm away?

 It is important to VSA that volunteers remain healthy on assignment.
 All our volunteers undertake a comprehensive medical examination, including blood tests, appropriate to preparing for assignment.
 They will also attend a medical briefing as part of their pre-departure briefing course.
 VSA has a comprehensive insurance policy which includes medical insurance, though it will not cover routine prescription medications (e.g. blood pressure tablets, etc) or any expenses which are expected.
-VSA works with an emergency assistance company that provides 24-hour assistance in case of a medical emergency, including evacuation to the nearest suitable hospital if necessary.
-We work with VSA Care, a private medical management organisation, with a team of internationally recognised experts.
+VSA works with the VolunteerCare Assistance Team provided by an emergency assistance company that provides 24-hour assistance in case of a medical emergency, including evacuation to the nearest suitable hospital if necessary.
+We work with the VolunteerCare Medical Team, provided by a private medical management organisation, with a team of internationally recognised experts.
 Its role is to support VSA volunteers and staff with their medical preparation and return medicals.
 This is coordinated nationally, on behalf of VSA.

 What do VSA volunteers get from their experience?

 Many of our returned volunteers say that the experience has been a life-changing one.
 They value the opportunity to learn about themselves and another country, to take on a challenge and meet it, to contribute in a way that is worthwhile and meaningful, to "give something back", to do something adventurous and interesting, and to gain new skills and new friends.

 How can I support VSA if I do not want to be a volunteer?